apache/directory-fortress-realm/REALM-HOST-SETUP.md

      defaultRoles=""
 	/>
  ```
- *Here the FORTRESS_REALM_HOME config folder and implementation jar are being declared.
+ *Here the FORTRESS_REALM_HOME conf folder and implementation jar are being declared to Tomcat server.
 Ensure that you stage these files outside of TOMCAT_HOME to ensure remaining clear of Tomcat's system classpath.*

 4. Save and exit the editor.